-(a) Construction work regulated by Division 3/P Excavations, except for entry into sanitary sewer spaces that are large enough to bodily enter.
+(a) Construction work regulated by Division 3/P Excavations, except for [existing]entry into sanitary sewer[s and new sanitary sewers when connected to an existing sanitary sewer]spaces that are large enough to bodily enter.

 (b) Construction work regulated by Division 3/S Underground Construction, Caissons, Cofferdams and Compressed Air, except for sewers.